-The gist is basically that we can and should be writing programs using the stuff that’s been available for tens of years, stuff like bash and xargs and find, and that using the latest and greatest tool or language simply adds complexity and bugs.
+The gist is that we can and should be writing programs using the stuff that’s been available for tens of years, stuff like bash and xargs and find, and that using the latest and greatest tool or language simply adds complexity and bugs.
 He compares it to Taco Bell, which uses “roughly eight ingredients” in random combinations to make the entire menu.

 This was like a smack in the face to me, a person who always gets excited about trying the new hotness.
 One thing about it concerned me though – a lot of that stuff just isn’t fun.
-Nobody wants to write stuff in bash, and there’s a reason people use modern tools: they’re often more fun and less annoying.
+Nobody wants to write stuff in bash, and there’s a reason people use modern tools: they’re more fun and less annoying.

 So I emailed him to ask him how he balances that.
 Here’s my email: